abao1999/DynamicDPI/README.md

 # DynamicDPI
-## Dynamic Imaging with Uncertainty Quantification.
-Reconstructing video of quickly evolving sources, using Deep Probabilistic Imaging (DPI) in message passing
+Dynamic Imaging with Uncertainty Quantification.
+Reconstructing video of quickly evolving sources, using Deep Probabilistic Imaging (DPI) in message passing on a probabilstic graphical model of the hidden images.

 ## Run Examples
 TODO